Camp Iron Horse

 *Although the information above is a reflection of the majority of the activities, it is NOT accurate for ALL activity rates.
 Please call Outdoor Pursuits for specific activity descriptions and information.

-The Amazing Fun Center – This place has miniature golf, bumper boats, go-carts and the Glacier Maze!
-After the Fun Center Campers may go to nearby Lion Lake to hang out and relax.
+The Amazing Fun Center – A popular outdoor center hosting many activities such as miniature golf, bumper boats, go-carts, and the Glacier Maze!
 Wear or bring swimsuit as the bumper boats certainly will get your clothes SOAKED.

 Fish Hatchery – Curious about Montana fish?
-Spend the day learning about the beautiful Brook Trout, enjoy a nature walk, and partake in several hands on art, music, and craft activities the Creston Fish Hatchery.
-This event is hosted by the US Fish and Wildlife Service and all ages are welcome.
+Spend the day learning about the beautiful local trout, enjoy a nature walk, and partake in several hands-on art, music, and craft activities the Creston Fish Hatchery.
+This event is hosted by the U.S. Fish and Wildlife Service and all ages are welcome.

-Hike- Finger Lake – a beautiful and serene lake located in the Lebeau State Forest just north of Whitefish.
-The hike is 4 miles round trip so please be prepared for walking the entire trek.
-Once at the lake there’s a place to swim if one chooses, so wear your swim gear under your hiking outfit.
+Hike- Finger Lake – A beautiful and serene lake located in the Lebeau State Forest just north of Whitefish.
+The hike is 4 miles round-trip so please be prepared for walking the entire trek.
+Bring swim attire for a rewarding dip.

-Horseback Ride – If Toby Keith’s song “I should’ve been a cowboy” comes to mind, then you’re in the right place.
-Join the wranglers at Swan Mountain Outfitters for a scenic trail ride near West Glacier.
-Along with the trail ride (7+ years), or corral ride (4 to 6 years) campers will also get to enjoy The Crown of the Continent Learning Center which houses many Montana ranch animals that would love to be petted.
-Closed toed shoes are required.
+Horseback Ride – Join the wranglers at Swan Mountain Outfitters for a scenic trail ride near West Glacier.
+Along with the trail ride (7+ years), or corral ride (4-6 years), campers will also get to enjoy The Crown of the Continent Learning Center, which houses many Montana ranch animals that would love to be petted.
+Closed toed shoes and long pants are required.

 Junior Tennis Camp, Day 1 & 2 – Enjoy just one or both days of tennis instruction from Tim Brueggeman.
 This camp is designed for all abilities, beginner through advance.
-Whether you want to improve your forehand, backhand, serves, volleys, or simply want to learn how to play tennis.
-Campers must be at least 6 years of age.
+Whether you want to improve your forehand, backhand, serves, volleys, or simply want to learn how to play tennis, there are plenty of rewards on the court.